-X1.5.3 Suspended Random Traffic Floors-A waviness index based on length adjusted RMS deviations from a chord length range of only 2 and 4 ft, WI{2-4} , is used (see 4.2.2).
+X1.5.3 Suspended Random Traffic Floors-A waviness index based on length adjusted RMS deviations from a chord length range from only 0.6 and 1.2 m, $WI{0.6-1.2}$ is used (see 4.2.2).
 Where forms and shores are used, surveys should be made prior to their removal.
-The actual WI{2-4} tolerances used for suspended floors should be based on surveys of satisfactory suspended floors of similar construction use, or both.
+The actual $WI{0.6-1.2}$ tolerances used for suspended floors should be based on surveys of satisfactory suspended floors of similar construction or use, or both.